-In early analysis of charging for the ET, [21, 22, 23], electrons were modeled by a single Maxwellian with $n_E \sim 1$ cm-3 and $kT_E \sim 1$ keV and ions by a single Maxwellian with $n_I \sim 1$ cm-3 and $kT_I \sim 50$ eV.
-In contrast, the spacecraft charging community often uses much hotter distributions for both ions and electrons with temperatures in the 10s of keV for electrons and near 30 keV for ions [28].
+In early analysis of charging for the ET, [21-23], electrons were modeled by a single Maxwellian with $n_E \sim 1 \text{ cm}^{-3}$ and $kT_E \sim 1 \text{ keV}$ and ions by a single Maxwellian with $n_I \sim 1 \text{ cm}^{-3}$ and $kT_I \sim 50 \text{ eV}$.
+In contrast, the spacecraft charging community often uses much hotter distributions for both ions and electrons with temperatures in the 10 s of keV for electrons and near 30 keV for ions [28].
 This work introduces a third model of the GEO space environment.

-Denton et. al. [27] present an empirical model that uses 82 satellite-years of observed electron and ion flux data.
-Both populations are measured by Magnetospheric Plasma Analyzers (MPAs) on board multiple Los Alamos National Labs (LANL) satellites.
-The MPAs are capable of measuring the flux between 1 eV and 40 keV in three spatial dimensions every 86 seconds.
-All of this data is tagged with local time (LT), K_P index, and solar wind electric field (vB_z) , which allows interpolation on a variety of cases.
-The model allows users to specify three inputs (Energy, LT, and K_P or vB_z) and outputs the mean, median, and percentile flux values.
-This work considers a calm case where $K_P = 2-$ and a severe storm with $K_P = 8$.
-Because the flux is only measured between 1 eV and 40 keV, it is not a complete picture of the environment since there is flux at both higher and lower energies.
+Denton et al. [27] present an empirical model that uses 82 satelliteyears of observed electron and ion flux data.
+Both populations are measured by magnetospheric plasma analyzers (MPAs) onboard multiple Los Alamos National Labs (LANL) satellites.
+The MPAs are capable of measuring the flux between 1 eV and 40 keV in three spatial dimensions every 86 s.
+All of these data are tagged with local time (LT), K_P index, and solar wind electric field (vB_z), which allows interpolation on a variety of cases.
+The model allows users to specify three inputs (energy, LT, and K_P or vB_z) and outputs the mean, median, and percentile flux values.
+This work considers a calm case where $K_P = 2$ - and a severe storm with $K_P = 8$.
+Because the flux is only measured between 1 eV and 40 keV, it is not a complete picture of the environment because there is flux at both higher and lower energies.
 Also, the measured electron flux at low energies is a combination of the natural space environment and the secondary and photoelectrons generated by the spacecraft itself.
 Additionally, because the spacecraft is sometimes negative, it will turn away environmental electrons with less energy than the spacecraft's voltage.
-These two effects both obscure the true environmental electrons below ~ 100 eV.
+These two effects both obscure the true environmental electrons below ~100 eV.
 These contaminations of the electron data and the missing data above 40 keV and below 1 eV are sources of error.
-For instance, the total density of electrons in the late night sector at $K_P = 2$ is slightly less than 1 cm^{-3} , but the ion density is between 2 and 4 cm^{-3} .
-If this were true it would seriously violate the principle of quasi-neutrality, which indicates that around 1-3 cm^{-3} of electrons are not counted in this dataset.
+For instance, the total density of electrons in the late-night sector at $K_P = 2$ - is slightly less than 1 cm-3, but the ion density is between 2 and 4 cm-3.
+If this were true, it would seriously violate the principle of quasi-neutrality, which indicates that around 1-3 cm-3 of electrons are not counted in this dataset.